-Can I lose my license because of a conviction?
+Can I lose my professional license because of a conviction?

 Yes!
-When it comes to professionals and criminal convictions in California, however, even if you've turned things around, fulfilled your probation terms, gotten your case dismissed, etc., past convictions can continue to haunt you.
+When it comes to professionals and criminal convictions in California this issue can continue to haunt you.
+Even if you've turned things around, fulfilled your probation terms, and gotten your case dismissed.
+So, don't be brash or cavalier about these charges.

 If you were convicted of a crime that your regulatory board or department considers substantially related to your fitness to do your job, it may be able to revoke or suspend your professional license.

-If you don't hold a license but have applied for one, you might have received a statement of issues.
+If you don't hold a professional license but have applied for one, you might receive a statement regarding issues.

 - Don't panic, all is not over and done with.
-You may have defenses that can make the case go away or minimize the extent of discipline.
+You may have defenses that can make the case be dismisse or minimize the extent of discipline.

 - Seriously consider hiring an attorney.
 You have the right to an attorney (at your expense) in disciplinary proceedings.
 A lawyer might be able to negotiate a favorable settlement with the licensing authority or persuade an administrative law judge to see things in your favor.
 A lawyer can help you see the "big picture" and assess how different strategies might lead to different outcomes.